8 Warning Signs of Hypothyroidism

 Hypothyroidism can cause different types of problems related to your hair.
 The most common is thinning hair, split ends, hair loss, and dryness.

-If a member of your family also has the same hair problem, odds are it’s a genetic issue rather than your thyroid.
+If a member of your family also has the same hair problem, the odds are that it’s a genetic issue rather than your thyroid.

-Constantly feeling coldIf you feel cold all the time even though you know you’re in a warm area, it could be a sign of hypothyroidism.
-This is one of the most reliable warnings that your thyroid isn’t functioning like it should.
+Cold hands are also part of the signs of hypothyroidism.
+Pay attention if you have that feeling all the time even though you’re in a warm area.
+This is one of the most reliable warnings that your thyroid isn’t functioning as it should.

 What you’re experiencing is an intolerance to cold.
 The difference between this and actual hypersensitivity to cold temperatures is the presence of a deep pain in your bones.

-Before you worry about feeling cold, figure out whether or not it’s an issue with the climate around you.
-If you’ve moved recently, you might notice you experience some discomfort as you adjust to new weather.
+However, before you worry about feeling cold, figure out whether or not it’s an issue with the climate around you.
+If you’ve recently moved, you might experience some discomfort as you adjust to the new weather.

-If you haven’t made any recent changes, on the other hand, you should visit your doctor.
+On the other hand, if you haven’t made any recent changes but still feel these sensations, you should visit your doctor.

 Do you find yourself suffering from forgetfulness and mental fatigue?
 Does it happen even when you’re keeping a healthy diet?